graveja0/health-care-markets/README.md

 ![Hospitals Utilized Among FFS Medicare Beneficiaries from Select ZIP Codes](README_files/figure-gfm/unnamed-chunk-8-1.png)

-The next figure plots all “edge links” among all ZIPs and hosptials in Philadelphia County.
+The next figure plots all “edge links” among all ZIPs and hospitals in Philadelphia County.
 The plotted line width is also proportional to the total volume of of patients.
 That is, a thin line connecting a ZIP-hospital pair indicates that only a small fraction of patients from